bertrandmartel/wlan-decoder-java/README.md

 ``wlanDecodedFrameList.add(dataDecode);``

+Check ``fr.bmartel.wlandecoder.DisplayDecodingInfo.java to see how to retrieve data programmatically.

 You can retrieve radiotap data too if you want.
 Go check http://akinaru.github.io/radiotap-decoder-java/ for more precision

 <b>PROGRAM SYNTAX for parsing Wlan802.11 frames ONLY</b>